-30.7a Appointment of officers other than the Head of Paid Service or Chief Officers is the responsibility of the Head of Paid Service or his/her nominee.
-This includes deputy chief officers, other than where that officer is also the Chief Finance Officer.
+30.8 a Appointment of officers other than the Head of Paid Service or Chief Officers is the responsibility of the Head of Paid Service or his/her nominee.

 Assistants to Political Groups

 b.
 Appointment of an assistant to a political group shall be made in accordance with the wishes of that political group.